opa-stack/opa-stack.github.io/guide/api/plugin-system.md

 If you want to define this value using an environment-variable, you can define it as a string (`OPA_PLUGIN_PATHS='/plugins'`) or a list, (`OPA_PLUGIN_PATHS='["/plugins", "/more_plugins"]'`)
 :::

-If plugins should be loaded or not can be defined multiple different ways.
-There are many ways to cover many usecases.
+If a plugin is loaded or not can be dictated using rules.
+There are many different filters, and they are all set to allow-as-default.
-Please **don't** overuse these settings.
-They are not ment to be used all at once!

-The settings are only active if they are defined, that means that we will not use the blacklist, unless it is defined.
-Same with the other settings.
+You should only use 0, 1 or maybe 2 of the settings..
+But feel free to use as many as you like :)

 * `PLUGIN_WHITELIST_LIST` (default: []): List of whitelisted plugins to load.
 * `PLUGIN_WHITELIST_RE` (default: ""): Regex of whitelisted plugins to load.